Configure Windows update settings for update management center (preview)

-Azure Automation Update Management relies on the Windows Update client to download and install Windows updates.
+Update management center (Preview) relies on the Windows Update client to download and install Windows updates.
 There are specific settings that are used by the Windows Update client when connecting to Windows Server Update Services (WSUS) or Windows Update.
-Many of these settings can be managed with:
+Many of these settings can be managed by:

 - Local Group Policy Editor

 The Update management center (preview) respects many of the settings specified to control the Windows Update client.
 If you use settings to enable non-Windows updates, the Update management center (preview) will also manage those updates.
 If you want to enable downloading of updates before an update deployment occurs, update deployment can be faster, more efficient, and less likely to exceed the maintenance window.

 For additional recommendations on setting up WSUS in your Azure subscription and to secure your Windows virtual machines up to date, review Plan your deployment for updating Windows virtual machines in Azure using WSUS.

 To configure the automatic downloading of updates without automatically installing them, you can use Group Policy to configure the Automatic Updates setting to 3.
 This setting enables downloads of the required updates in the background, and notifies you that the updates are ready to install.
 In this way, update management center (Preview) remains in control of schedules, but allows downloading of updates outside the maintenance window.
 This behavior prevents

 Maintenance window exceeded errors in update management center (preview).

 $WUSettings = (New-Object -com "Microsoft.Update.AutoUpdate").Settings $WUSettings.NotificationLevel = 3 $WUSettings.Save()

 The registry keys listed in Configuring Automatic Updates by editing the registry and Registry keys used to manage restart can cause your machines to reboot, even if you specify Never Reboot in the Update Deployment settings.
 Configure these registry keys to best suit your environment.